adbayb/poc-cross-framework-component/web-component/README.md

 For React developers, Preact with `@preact/compat` seems to be the right trade-off to manage web component compatibility layer while providing **a tiny runtime** and **preserving the same good developer experience**.

+> For a deeper look at bundle size and rendering performance benchmarks for multiple framework integration, a great ressource can be found [here](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/#bundle-size).

-#### Why not using shadow DOM to create self-contained / encapsulate web component?
+### Why not using shadow DOM to create self-contained / encapsulate web component?

 No shadow dom API has been used, we rely on a light dom to fulfill [our defined constraints](../README.md) (including SSR).
 **TODO**